 Special attributes: Deer and rabbit resistant; long bloom period; foliage is evergreen in milder climates.

 Where to use: Transition areas between shade and sun; beneath trees or shrubs; or brighten shady areas.
+Can become invasive* in certain areas, see where.

 Plants to try: Proven Accents® Pink Chablis® (silver and green foliage, light pink flowers; pictured), ‘White Nancy’ (green and silver leaves, white flowers), ‘Anne Greenaway’ (dark/light green, chartreuse, and silver foliage; purple flowers)